barbazul/1kfa/mod_guide_gm.md

 1kFA creates tension and action:

  * Potential combat against guards or kitchen staff or Sarukkan himself
- * Potential chases involving outsmarting or outmaneuvering pursuers
+ * Potential pursuits involving outsmarting or outmaneuvering pursuers
  * Potential to hatch plans and use available resources to set traps or defy traps that been set for them
  * Potential to use stealth and social manipulation with guards and